golemfactory/golem-docs/src/pages/docs/providers/provider-installation.md

 type: Instructions
 ---

-# Golem Provider Node Setup Guide
+# Golem Provider installation guide

-Welcome to the Golem Provider Node Setup Guide.
+Welcome to the Golem Provider installation guide.
 This guide provides step-by-step instructions on how to become a provider in the Golem Network and earn GLM tokens.

 ## Getting Started